 The Overhead Deep Squat Test is one of the most informative tests that can be performed on a golfer.
-We have found several correlations between this test and the golf swing through research at the Titleist Performance Institute.
-If a golfer is unable to perform a full deep squat with their heels on the ground, it is almost impossible to maintain posture during the downswing.
+We have found several correlations between this test ar the golf swing through research at the Titleist Performance Institute.
+If a golfer unable to perform a full deep squat with their heels on the ground, it is almost impossible to maintain posture during the downswing.
 We usually see these golfers thrust their lower bodies towards the golf ball and raise their torsos up during the downswing (Early Extension).
 This is usually due to either tightness in their calf muscles and/or lack of pelvic stability due to weakness in their core.

-We also see a strong correlation between players standing up out of their posture during the backswing (Loss of Posture/Flat Shoulder Plane) when golfers can't squat with the dowel over their heads.
+We also see a strong correlation between players standing up out of their posture during the backswing (Loss of Posture/Flat Shoulder Plane) when golfe can't squat with the dowel over their heads.
 The Loss of Posture is usually due to limitations in mobility of their Lat muscles and thoracic spines.

 In your case, it is tough for you to perform a full deep squat while keeping your heels on the ground and a club over your head.
-But when the club is removed, you can now perform a full deep squat.
-This is typically due to restrictions in the upper spine and/or shoulder flexion.
-This is a key indicator for your ability to maintain good posture at the top of your backswing.
-Because of this limited range of motion, maintaining a flexed posture from the waist down while elevating your arms during the backswing may be difficult.
+It is also difficult for you to perform a full deep squat when the club is removed.
+Because of this limitation, maintaining a flexed, stable posture during the downswing becomes close to impossible.